yo-yo-yo-jbo/bggp5_java_editing/README.md

 Runtime.getRuntime.exec(new String[5] { "sh", "-c", "curl", "-L", "7f.uk>/dev/tty" });
 ```

 This isn't good - I need to work around that.
-Well, the trick that I found is pretty neat - I use the shell's variable expansion (which means I have to use `bash` and not `sh`) to get an existing environment variable with a space in it.
+Well, the trick that I found is pretty neat - I use the shell's [parameter expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html) (which means I have to use `bash` and not `sh`) to get an existing environment variable with a space in it.
 Luckily, `$IFS` is literally the variable that I need - it contains all the token-splitters for the commandline.
 Therefore, my goal is running this:

 ```java